booee/intrvl/README.md

 # intrvl

-A quick tool for creating a time-based interval that stops itself based on timeout or execution count
+A lightweight utility for creating a node.js interval that stops itself based on timeout and/or max execution count

 ### Installation